manideepikaa/Online-Voting-System/README.md

 # Online-Voting-System

-We will be establishing a connection between client and server to facilitate electronic voting process We will be establishing a connection between the client and server to facilitate the electronic voting process Steps to run the application
+We will be establishing a connection between the client and server to facilitate the electronic voting process Steps to run the application
 -Open PHPmyadmin